 A tree never goes to school but performs particularly advanced supercomputing in its leaves, so does our brain without a single logic gate.
-Ants in the soil, birds in the sky do not have brain but still develop intelligence.
+Ants in the soil, birds in the sky do not use brain's central controlled processing but still develop intelligence.
 Therefore lots of idiots can develop massive intelligence working together, or massive parallel operations can generate intelligence in a single control unit.

 Recently it is understood that pattern based computing is the key to the power of single control unit based bio-processors.
 If realised artificially, mankinds history of science will be re-visited as existing physical laws, theorems, equations will be represented in terms of patterns as nature does always at every part of this universe.

 Our objective is to demonstrate that these concepts are not merely theoretical formulation, rather practically realisable at nano-scale using simple molecules in simple experiments.